Orlando Sanford International Airport

-Since 2008, however, a majority of its passenger traffic has been domestic; this is attributable to the entrance of Las Vegas-based Allegiant Air, for which Sanford is a focus city.
+Since 2008, however, a majority of its passenger traffic has been domestic; this is attributable to the entrance of Las Vegas–based Allegiant Air, for which Sanford is a focus city.
 Sanford was also a small focus city for the travel marketer Direct Air until the company's demise in 2012.

 History

 Naval Air Station Sanford

 Orlando Sanford International Airport started life as Naval Air Station Sanford with the airport codes NRJ and KNRJ.
 Commissioned on November 3, 1942, the base initially concentrated on advanced land-based patrol plane training.
 It was used by the United States Navy until it closed in 1969.

 Orlando Sanford International Airport

 The City of Sanford assumed control of the former NAS Sanford in 1969 and renamed the facility Sanford Airport, hiring the air station's recently retired Executive Officer, Commander J. S. "Red" Cleveland, USN (Ret.), as the first Airport Manager.
 The city concurrently established the Sanford Airport Authority.
 For the next twenty-five years, the airport was a general aviation facility and periodically hosted civilian/military air shows and static displays.
 Initially an uncontrolled airfield, the control tower was reactivated in the early 1970s as a non-FAA facility, employing a number of retired enlisted Navy air traffic controllers who had served at NAS Sanford.

 Additional name changes followed, to include Sanford Regional Airport, Central Florida Regional Airport, Orlando Sanford Regional Airport and the current Orlando Sanford International Airport.
 Through the 1980s and 1990s the oldest Navy buildings were demolished while those built in the 1950s and 1960s were renovated for civil use.
 New buildings and hangars were added.

 OLF Osceola was transferred to the control of Seminole County, Florida, but was never officially recommissioned as an active airfield.
 In the 1970s the former OLF began to be used by general aviation drug-smuggling aircraft as a transshipment point.
-Following a major drug interdiction by local and federal law enforcement agencies, Seminole County placed large speed bumps at various intervals across the runway to deter future illegal use.
+Following a major drug interdiction by local and federal law enforcement agencies, Seminole County placed large speed bumps at various intervals across the runways to deter future illegal use.
 By the 1980s the county began to use the site as a landfill and dump, demolishing the remaining runways.